32 tips to avoid getting hacked

 - Use 2-step verification if it’s available for logins: if someone signs in from a new or unauthorised device, they’ll have to provide a code that’s only sent to your phone or email address.

-- Don’t use an easily-guessed email – [email protected] – for logging into sites holding sensitive information (like banking).
+- Don’t use an easily-guessed email – like [email protected] – for logging into sites holding sensitive information (like banking).
 Use alias emails that you can simply forward to your main account.

 - In fact, use alias emails for all aspects of your online life: work, personal, surveys, lolcats, whatever.
 This'll limit what info hackers can access (and how much spam you get!).

 - Forced to enter an email address but worried you’ll be spammed harder than a dead parrot sketch?
 Use one you can burn when you’re done!
 You can create a temporary email that will combust after use over on guerrillamail.com.

 - If your email account displays the location of the last login (Gmail does – check the bottom of the screen), take a look at it every now and again to spot any rogue usage.

 - Check your privacy settings: don’t broadcast every update to the whole world.
 Log out every now and again to view your profile and keep tabs of what strangers can see about you.

 - Don’t accept contact requests from folk you don’t know (obviously!)

 - Enable login alerts to get beeped when someone signs-into your account.
 On Facebook, you can turn it on through Security Settings (approve your own devices so you don’t get pointless alerts!)

 - Be careful what you share on social, especially your date of birth or any info banks use to verify accounts or lost passwords.

 - Review app permissions: whenever you log in to another site using Facebook or add an App to your account, you've opened another door for personal data leakage.
 See what info you're handing out here.